Regular Bipartite Graphs And Their Properties: Introduction

-All labeled $(m,r)$ BTUs that are isomorphic to each other form an equivalence class that we shall later define as the automorphism group of a labeled $(m, r)$ BTU.
-We usually refer to a representative member from the equivalence class of $(m,r)$ BTUs that are isomorphic to each other as the canonical form.
+\begin{example} \textbf{Example Of Non-Isomorphic Graphs} \\ \end{example} All labeled $r$-regular bipartite graphs with $2m$ vertices that are isomorphic to each other form an equivalence class that we shall later define as the automorphism group of a labeled $r$-regular bipartite graph with $2m$ vertices.
+We usually refer to a representative member from the equivalence class of $r$-regular bipartite graphs with $2m$ vertices that are isomorphic to each other as the canonical form.